The fishing season for this lake starts 1 October and ends 31 May of the following year.

 Lake Otamangakau, or Lake O as it is more widely known, is the second most fished lake in the Taupō district, and is renowned for producing very big fish.

-Its reputation as a true trophy fishery has declined in recent years, as the numbers of fish over 10 pounds in weight being caught in the lake has dropped away.
-It is still a prolific fishery for large fish in the 7-8 pound range, and fish numbers have increased dramatically over the last decade so the lake provides spectacular fishing at times.
+The Lake has a reputation as a trophy trout fishery with anglers reporting fish over 10 pounds in weight being caught each season.
+While the numbers of really big trout may have reduced, it remains a prolific fishery for large fish in the 7-8 pound range, and overall fish numbers have increased dramatically offering anglers spectacular fishing at times.

 How to fish

-The fishing options on Lake Otamangakau are varied, and available from November to May.
+The fishing options on Lake Otamangakau are varied.

 For the boat based angler, techniques like harling, trolling, nymphing and wet fly will get you to the fish consistently, and for the shore based angler nymphing and wet fly will work well.